rationaldom/rationaldom.github.io/library/index.md

 Moons Grove Press, 2015
 1. "Domination and Submission: The BDSM Relationship Handbook", Michael Makai, Self Published?, 2013
 1. "Learning The Ropes: A Basic Guide to Safe And Fun S/M Lovemaking", Race Bannon, Daedalus Publishing Company, 1992
+1. "Mastering the Art of Dominance: 113 Troubleshooting Tips that Turn an Amateur into an Exper Dom", Matthew Larocco, Amazon Digital Services, Kindle Edition, (Publication date unknown)
 1. "The BDSM Contract Book", Michelle Fegatofi, (Self Published), 2015
 1. "The New Bottoming Book", Dossie Easton and Janet W. Hardy, greenery press, 2001
 1. "The New Topping Book",  Dossie Easton and Janet W. Hardy, greenery press, 2003